opscart/k8s-cost-optimizer/README.md

 - Kubernetes cluster (1.19+)
 - kubectl configured
 - Go 1.21+ (for building from source)
-- metrics-server OR Prometheus (for metrics)
+- Prometheus (recommended for historical analysis) OR metrics-server (fallback)

 ### Installation
 ```bash